albop/mie37/slides/introduction.md

 ![FEM](graphs/fem.png)

 - Easy!: it's a differential equation with boundary values (BVP)
-- *NO*: agents think, they are forward looking and respond to other agents' decisions
+- *NO*: agents think, they are forward looking and respond to other agents' (possibly future) decisions

 ---